underscoreio/essential-slick/src/pages/4-data_modelling.md

 We have one row in the database without an email address, but the query will produce no results.

 Veterans of database administration will be familiar with this interesting quirk of SQL: expressions involving `null` themselves evaluate to `null`.
-For example, the SQL expression `'Dave' = 'HAL'` evaluates to `true`, whereas the expression `'Dave' = null` evaluates to `null`.
+For example, the SQL expression `'Dave' = 'HAL'` evaluates to `false`, whereas the expression `'Dave' = null` evaluates to `null`.

 The Slick query amounts to: